 The USHA Stan Stewart Scholarship was created to aid Hotshots and Hotshot families in their pursuit of personal and community improvement, through higher education, and the learning of marketable trades and skills.
 We wish each of you the best of luck in whatever path you choose in life, and we welcome your application for consideration.

 To qualify for the U.S. Hotshots Association scholarship an applicant must be one (or more) of the following:

 *Immediate family refers to a person’s parents, spouse, children, and siblings and will also include the parent’s spouse.
 Step children and adopted children, and their spouses, are included under the purview of immediate family (https://definitions.uslegal.com/i/immediate-family/)

 The number and dollar amount of USHA scholarships awarded will be dependent on funds available and the number of applicants.
-With a general goal of $5,000 in scholarship money in annual award as a guideline, this will be evaluated by USHA BOD to determine dollars awarded per annum, based on review of Association finances and donations made specific to the scholarship fund.
+A goal of $5,000 in scholarship awards annually has been targeted.
+This targeted amount will be evaluated by USHA BOD to determine the exact amount to be awarded per each award cycle.

 Best of luck in your journey, and thank you for checking out our USHA Scholarship page.

 For complete application and selection criteria, please see the link below.